runar-labs/runar-rust/mission.md

 - The `pub_sub_macros_test.rs` test file is temporarily parked as it requires additional work to function with the updated macro system.
 We'll revisit this after completing the main migration tasks.
 - Current focus is on ensuring all core functionality is working properly in the restructured repository.
+- **Macro API Changes**: We identified that the current macro implementation doesn't support our desired API pattern (returning plain data instead of ServiceResponse, removing manual operation handling).
+This will require additional implementation work to update the macros.